Update: October 19, 2018

 Stabilizing the individual health insurance market is one of the most pressing issues facing Congress, in the wake of the contentious debate over repealing and replacing the Affordable Care Act.
-The Senate is working toward a hard deadline of September 30 to pass health insurance legislation under budget reconciliation rules that require a simple majority for passage, rather than 60 votes.

 As part of that work, I testified before the US Senate Committee on Health, Education, Labor and Pensions as it considered how to stabilize premiums in the individual insurance market by increasing states' flexibility in several areas.
 I was honored to be part of a witness panel that included former HHS Secretary Michael Leavitt, Kaiser Permanente CEO Bernard Tyson, Allison O'Toole, CEO of the Minnesota insurance marketplace MNSure, and Tarren Bragdon, CEO of the Foundation for Government Accountability.